Friday, March 29, 2013

 Alike the legendary comic-actor James Young and footballer George Best, Hooley’s contribution to the socio-cultural life of the city in those days of now barely conceivable terror and hatred is truly beyond measure.
 However, to their immense credit, a handful of major performing artists continued to play in Belfast during the peak of the Seventies Troubles such as Horslips, the late Rory Gallagher, Elton John and Cliff Richard.

 The first single released on the label was Big Time by Rudi.
-It was beyond reason that both Rudi and The Outcasts on Good Vibrations, alike The Blades from Dublin in the same period with singles such as Downmarket and Hot For You, did not reach a bigger audience across these islands.
+It was beyond reason that both Rudi and The Outcasts on Good Vibrations, alike The Blades from Dublin in the same period with singles on Reekus such as Downmarket and Hot For You, did not reach a bigger audience across these islands.

 A BBC feature article later in 2008 included this magnificent commentary from Hooley: “Good Vibrations was more than just another record shop and label.
 It enabled young people to believe in the power of self-expression and understanding at a time when society in Northern Ireland was tearing itself apart.
 We were on the side of the angels.
 I would gladly have died then for something that l believed then, so for me personally (and l can't speak for anybody else) it really was a time to be proud.
 But if l had known in 1978 that Belfast was going to become so corporate and the way things were going to turn out, l would have been fighting for a wage-less, money-less, class-less society.
 Belfast is not about new shopping centres.
 Belfast is the centre of the universe and if we can solve all our problems, we can solve the problems of the world.”